Ayan - Vizhi Moodi

 Ed Black, head of trade group Computer and Communications Industry Association said members were concerned.
 "There are numerous companies in the industry that are worried about this consolidation, from storage to servers," he said.
 "Clearly, the withdrawal of a major competitor in those markets means they would have much less choice."

 Black also argued that both IBM and Sun were critical to innovation in "cloud computing" -- where a consumer stores information on the web rather than on a desktop.
 "That's a growing area.
 That's a big area.
 It is not an area that you want dominated by a couple of companies," he said.
-Andrew Chin, who teaches antitrust law at the University of North Carolina, argued that Clinton era regulators had challenged deals on the grounds innovation would be lost.
+Andrew Chin, who teaches antitrust law at the

 "Another potentially problematic aspect is that innovation will come from one source rather than two," he added.
 "Monolithic servers are giving way in the big think of service oriented server architectures to this idea of cloud computing.
 IBM and Sun are both trying to innovate their way into that."